microsoft/pldm-fw-pkgr/README.md

 python -m pip install PyInstaller python -m PyInstaller --add-data "spec/pldm_spec.json;spec" --collect-submodules python --collect-submodules spec --collect-submodules invoker invoker/pldm.py

 And then use the pldm.exe under dist/pldm folder to use the tool in the below ways.
-Alternatively you can replace pldm.exe with "python invoker\pldm.py" and run with the same options
+Alternatively you can replace pldm.exe with "python python\<filename>.py" and run with the same options

 ## Getting Started with the executable

 1. To unpack a firmware bundle (.fwpkg file)
 	Copy the fwpkg file to any workspace folder and run

-	pldm.exe -F workspace\<name of bundle file>.fwpkg -N unpack
+	pldm.exe -F workspace\<name of bundle file>.fwpkg
+	or
+	python python/unpack.py -F workspace\<name of bundle file>.fwpkg

 	If the package is PLDM compliant, this will create an "unpack" folder within the workspace folder and generate
-		i) component image files (as ComponentIdentifier_ComponentVersionString.bin)
+		i) component image files (as <ComponentIdentifier>_<ComponentVersionString>_image_<count>.bin)
 		ii) header.json file (PLDM Header file)

 2. To repack a firmware bundle
-	If not available, point to the unpack folder which contains the component image files (.bin) and header.json file (populated) and run
+	Point to the unpack folder which contains the component image files (.bin) and header.json file (populated) and run

-	pldm.exe -F workspace\unpack -N repack
+	pldm.exe -F workspace\unpack
+	or
+	python python\repack.py -F workspace\unpack

 	If the components and header are PLDM compliant, then it would create a "repack" folder, with the PLDM bundle image (repacked_data.fwpkg)

-3. To inject error, point to the
+3. To inject error
-	If not available, point to the unpack folder which contains the component image files and header.json files and run
+	Point to the PLDM bundle image or repacked_data.fwpkg to inject error

 	pldm.exe -F workspace\repack\repacked_data.fwpkg -E descriptor OR
 	pldm.exe -F workspace\repack\repacked_data.fwpkg -E UUID OR